 Eligible retirement income includes dividends, capital gains, interest, net rental income from real property and qualified retirement plans (IRC Sec.
-4974), such as IRA, 401(K), Keogh plans, and government deferred compensation plans (IRC Sec.
+4974), such as IRA, 401(k), Keogh plans, and government deferred compensation plans (IRC Sec.
 457).

 Disability pension income paid by your employer is reported as wages on the federal return, until you reach the minimum retirement age.
 Minimum retirement age generally is the age at which you can first receive a pension or annuity if you are not disabled.
-Therefore, Disability pension income would not qualify for the pension exclusion.
+Therefore, disability pension income would not qualify for the pension exclusion.

 Pension Exclusion Example: The primary taxpayer received \$10,000 in pension income.
 The secondary taxpayer received no pension income.
 The taxpayers had joint bank accounts and mutual fund accounts.
 They earned \$5,000 in interest from the bank, \$1,000 in dividends and \$3,000 in capital gains.
-These accounts would be split equally between the two taxpayers.
+The income from these joint accounts would be split equally between the two taxpayers.
 Both taxpayers, in this example, are over 60 years old.
 The primary taxpayer's exclusion is \$12,500 (10,000 + 2,500 + 500 + 1,500 = 14,500).
 The maximum exclusion for the primary taxpayer is \$12,500.
 The secondary taxpayer's exclusion is \$4,500 (2,500 + 500 + 1,500 = 4,500).
 The secondary taxpayer cannot include in the pension exclusion calculation the amount by which the primary taxpayer exceeded the \$12,500 maximum exclusion.
+If filing a joint return, the combined exclusion for the primary and secondary taxpayer is \$17,000.

-Please remember to enclose the 1099R Forms and other supporting schedules to support your pension exclusion.
+Please remember to enclose the 1099R forms and other supporting schedules to support your pension exclusion.

-Delaware State Tax Refund
+36 Delaware State Tax Refund